 - Sage Alcohol-FREE Liquid Extract, Organic Sage (Salvia officinalis) Dried Leaf Glycerite ($)

 - Solaray Organically Grown Sage Supplement ($$)

-It should come to no surprise that our bodies came equipped to protect us from harmful bacteria.
-However, due to many environmental factors our own defense systems fails and sometimes requires supplementation to restore and maintain it.
+It should be no surprise that our bodies are equipped to protect us from harmful bacteria.
+However, due to many environmental factors, our own defense systems fail and sometimes require supplementation to restore and maintain them.

-Healthy human microbiome (a collection of thousands beneficial bacteria living on and in our body) is of the critical factors in our natural defense against disease.
+A healthy human microbiome (a collection of thousands of beneficial bacteria living on and in our body) is critical in our natural defense against disease.
 Taking probiotics helps to restore the balance of good bacteria.

 There are several strains that have been studied for their effectiveness against recurrent UTIs.

 Probiotics work in three main ways when it comes to UTI prevention: